 How do we provide statements?

-If you're a current account customer, you'll typically receive paper statements unless you've chosen to be paper-free or the eligibility criteria for opening your account says otherwise.
+If you're a current account and/or credit card customer, you'll typically receive paper statements unless you've chosen to be paper-free or the eligibility criteria for opening your account says otherwise.

 You'll receive a paper statement by post monthly.
-Those statements will also be available in your eDocuments within Online Banking.
+Those statements will also be available in your e-Documents in Mobile or Online Banking.

-If you're paper-free, either because you chose to be or because this is part of your product's eligibility criteria, your documents, statements and some of your letters will be stored securely in eDocuments within Online Banking.
-Find out how to go paper-free and manage your statements online with our Online Banking guides and Video guides.
+If you're paper-free, either because you chose to be or because this is part of your product's eligibility criteria, your documents, statements and some of your letters will be stored securely in e-Documents within Mobile or Online Banking.
+Find out how to go paper-free and manage your statements online with our Online Banking guides and video guides.

-If you have a savings account with us, you'll receive a paper statement by post annually, unless you've chosen to be paper-free or your savings account is online only, in which case we'll provide your annual statement in your eDocuments within Online Banking.
+If you have a savings account with us, you'll receive a paper statement by post annually, unless you've chosen to be paper-free or your savings account is online-only, in which case we'll provide your annual statement in your e-Documents in Mobile and Online Banking.

-You can switch between paper and paper-free statements at any time via Online Banking, or tell us how often you'd like to receive paper statements (once a month or once every three months) in branch or by calling us on 0800 9 123 123.
+You can switch between paper and paper-free statements at any time in Mobile or Online Banking, or tell us how often you'd like to receive paper statements (once a month or once every three months) in branch or by contacting us.
 If regulation or the law asks us to, we may send you statements at different times to the ones you request.

-For both current and savings accounts, we also offer free paper statements upon request and information on transactions is available at any point via Online and Mobile Banking.
+For both current and savings accounts, we also offer free paper statements upon request and information on transactions is available at your convenience in Mobile and Online Banking.

 Understanding your statement

-To help you understand how it works take a look at Managing your money (pdf, 1.39 MB) leaflet.
+To help you understand how it works, take a look at our Managing your money (1.43 MB) (1.43 MB) leaflet.

 For current accounts, we'll write to you separately to tell you about any overdraft related charges or fees in any monthly statement period in advance of the fees being taken from your account.